apache/datafusion-ballista/docs/source/user-guide/tuning-guide.md

 ## Viewing Query Plans and Metrics

-The scheduler provides a web user interface as well as a REST API for monitoring jobs.
+The scheduler provides a REST API for monitoring jobs.
 See the [scheduler documentation](scheduler.md) for more information.

 To download a query plan in dot format from the scheduler, submit a request to the following API endpoint